-We will be accepting applications for our 2017/18 schemes (one in winter and two in the summer) from 1 September 2017.
-The deadline for submitting an application is 5 November 2017 for the winter scheme, and 7 January 2018 for the summer schemes.
-Early applications are recommended as we will be interviewing from October 2017 to February 2018.
+We will be accepting applications for our 2019/20 schemes (one in winter and one in the summer) from 1 September 2019.
+The deadline for submitting an application is 3 November 2019 for the winter scheme, and 5 January 2020 for the summer scheme.
+Early applications are recommended as we will be interviewing from October 2019 to February 2020.

-With 25 offices in 15 countries and a number of referral relationships we offer the reach and insight of a global network, combined with the knowledge and understanding of local markets.
-Our 400 partners and further 1,000 lawyers work across 10 different time zones, responding to our clients wherever and whenever they need us.
+With 27 offices in 16 countries and a number of referral relationships, we offer the reach and insight of a global network, combined with the knowledge and understanding of local markets.
+Our 400 partners and further 1,300 lawyers work across 10 different time zones, responding to our clients wherever and whenever they need us.

 At Ashurst you will work as part of a team of high calibre individuals operating in a high performance environment.
-We are creative, innovative, agile and incisive thinkers always looking for new and better ways of doing things.
+We are creative, innovative and agile thinkers always looking for new and better ways of doing things.

 You will enjoy an inclusive culture which genuinely values the breadth of individual perspectives and contributions that we gain from having a diverse workforce.
-As part of a truly collaborative team working in partnership together with openness and respect across offices, geographies and specialisms, we support each other to achieve great things for our clients.
+As part of a truly collaborative team working in partnership together with openness and respect, we support each other to achieve great things for our clients.
 We take exactly the same approach with our people: we’re interested in understanding each other, finding new and better ways to bring out each individual's talents, and simply enjoying the interaction with other high-calibre, down-to-earth people.
 It’s a strong, shared culture that will enable you to apply your intellect, develop yourself and thrive as an international lawyer.

 To find out what it is like to work at Ashurst read the firm's Meet the Lawyer profile.